L3awdMan/The_Psychedelic_World_of_Fractol/README.md

 > [!NOTE]
 > This README is inspired by a legend called **Moul Ndader**.
 If you don't know him or don't understand what's going on here... it is what it is.

-> [!CAUTION]
-> **Disclaimer:** This README is themed around psychedelic experiences for creative/artistic purposes only.
-The author does not endorse or encourage the use of illegal substances. ⚠️

 <p align="center">
   <img src="img/Fractol_Banner.gif" alt="Fractol Banner" width="500"/>
 </p>